Defending one's rights in court as a tenant/landlord in matters involving rental agreements

 - hotel rooms;

-- furnished or unfurnished dwellings in special accommodation facilities (old people's homes, integrated centres for the elderly, geriatric centres, centres for the disabled, etc.);
+- furnished or unfurnished dwellings in special accommodation facilities (old people's homes, integrated centres for the elderly, etc.);

-- furnished or unfurnished dwellings made available to natural persons as part of a social assistance programme implemented by a commune, an association of communes, a non-profit association or a foundation involved in the field of housing.
+- furnished or unfurnished dwellings made available to natural persons as part of a social assistance programme implemented by a commune, an association of communes, etc.

 Costs